 Seoul to Jinhae

-Alternatively, you could take a train to Changwon Station and then switch over and take a local bus or a taxi to Jinhae.
+With train, you could go to Changwon Station and then switch over and take a local bus or a taxi to Jinhae.
 Check Lets Korail for train times.

 Busan to Jinhae

 Busan is much closer than Seoul.
-It’s only an hour away, and you can get them from the Busan Seobu Terminal.
+It’s only an hour away using Busan Seobu Terminal.
+(You can also book this tour.)

 From Jinhae Terminal